Shawnee: Precontact history

-Some scholars believe that the Shawnee descend from the precontact Fort Ancient culture of the Ohio region, although this is not universally accepted.
-The Shawnee may have entered the area at a later time and occupied the Fort Ancient sites.
+Some scholars have proposed that the Shawnee descend from the precontact Fort Ancient culture of the Ohio region, although this interpretation is not universally accepted.
+Other scholars suggest that the Shawnee entered the region at a later period and subsequently occupied Fort Ancient sites.

 Fort Ancient culture flourished from c.
 1000 to c.
-1650 CE among a people who predominantly inhabited lands on both sides of the Ohio River in areas of present-day southern Ohio, northern Kentucky and western West Virginia.
-Like the Mississippian culture peoples of this period, they built earthwork mounds as part of their expression of their religious and political structure.
-Fort Ancient culture was once thought to have been a regional extension of the Mississippian culture.
-Scholars now believe that Fort Ancient culture (1000–1650 CE) was descended from Hopewell culture (100 BCE–500 CE).
-The people in those earlier centuries also built mounds as part of their social, political and religious system.
-Among their monuments were earthwork effigy mounds, such as Serpent Mound in present-day Ohio.
+1650 CE among populations that predominantly inhabited lands along both sides of the Ohio River in areas corresponding to present-day southern Ohio, northern Kentucky, and western West Virginia.
+Like contemporaneous Mississippian culture societies, Fort Ancient peoples constructed earthwork mounds as integral components of their religious, social, and political systems.
+Fort Ancient culture was once interpreted as a regional manifestation of Mississippian cultural influence; however, scholars now generally conclude that Fort Ancient culture (1000–1650 CE) developed primarily from the earlier Hopewell culture (100 BCE–500 CE).
+The Hopewell peoples likewise constructed mounds as central elements of their social, political, and religious organization.
+Among their most prominent monuments are large earthwork effigy mounds, including Serpent Mound in present-day Ohio.